-It's common knowledge that trees become bare during winter, but not many people actually know how they keep themselves alive during the bitter cold.
+It's common knowledge that trees become bare during winter, but not many people know how trees keep themselves alive during the bitter cold.
 The animals you see during the winter keep moving and eat more food than usual to survive winter, and the ones you don't see are hibernating.
-Trees go through a process similar to hibernation called dormancy, and that is what keeps them alive during the winter.
+Trees go through a process similar to hibernation called dormancy, and that's what keeps them alive during the winter.

 Dormancy is like hibernation in that everything within the plant slows down.
 Metabolism, energy consumption, growth and so on.
 The first part of dormancy is when trees lose their leaves.
 They don't make food in the winter, so they have no use for masses of leaves that would require energy to maintain.
 When it's time for trees to lose their leaves, a chemical called ABA (Abscisic acid) is produced in terminal buds (the part at the tip of the stem that connects to the leaf).
 The terminal bud is where the leaf breaks off when it falls, so when ABA gathers there, it signals the leaf to break off.
 (This occurs only in deciduous trees — not in coniferous trees.)